How To Make a Resume, Recruiter & Insights by Luis Mojica

 Academic training:

-In this section it is not necessary to indicate the academic training you received in school, kindergarten or elementary school.
-It is much better to just include college or high school education if you do not have a college education.
-In case you have not finished your studies, you can indicate a possible graduation date if you are finishing it.
+In this section, it is unnecessary to indicate the academic training received in school, kindergarten, or elementary school.
+It is better to include college or high school education if you do not have a college degree.
+If you have not finished your studies, indicate a possible graduation date if you are close to completing them.

 Skills:

-In this section you can include various details regarding your skills such as languages you master and courses or training that are relevant to the position.
-It should be noted that in the case of languages avoid using percentages, instead it is better to use words such as “basic”, “intermediate” and “advanced”.
+In this section, include details regarding your skills such as languages you master and relevant courses or training.
+For languages, avoid using percentages; instead, use terms like “basic”, “intermediate”, and “advanced”.

 General tips:

-Finally, I would like to end this article with some important tips that should always be considered when creating a resume.
+I would like to end this article with some important tips for creating a resume.